Universal credit is a new benefit that will eventually replace certain benefits including jobseeker's allowance, housing benefit and tax credits.

-Jobcentre Plus can pay your universal credit housing costs element direct to your landlord instead if you have rent arrears or need support to budget.
+Jobcentre Plus can sometimes pay your housing costs element direct to your landlord instead if you have rent arrears or need support to budget.

-Get advice if you are struggling to pay your rent.
+Get advice if you're struggling to pay your rent.

-You can get universal credit to help pay your mortgage interest if you are not in paid work.
+Universal credit can help with mortgage interest payments if you're not in paid work.

-You won't get any money to help pay your mortgage for the first 9 months after you claim.
+You won't get help with mortgage interest for the first 9 months after you claim.
 Your help with mortgage interest payments stops if you do any paid work.

 Find out how to deal with mortgage arrears.

-The benefit cap limits the total amount of benefits that many working age households can receive.
+The benefit cap limits the total amount of benefits that some working age households can receive.

-These limits apply if you live in a London borough:
+Benefit cap if you live in a London borough

-- £1,916 per month for a couple or family with dependent children
+- £1916 per month for couples or families with dependent children

-- £1,284 per month for a single person without children
+- £1284 per month for single people without children

 Benefit cap outside London

-These limits apply if you live outside a London borough:
+These limits apply if you don't live in a London borough:

-If you work for at least 12 months and earn the equivalent of at least 16 hours per week at national minimum wage but then lose your job or reduce your hours, the benefit cap will not apply for a 9-month 'grace period'.
+If you earn this for at least 12 months but then lose your job or reduce your hours the benefit cap won't apply for a 9-month 'grace period'.